SoftwareToolworks/JavaCodec2/README.md

 #### Coherent FDM
 A Coherent Frequency-Division Multiplex QPSK modem which can use this vocoder codec is also included here in a directory.
+#### Note
+Software copyrights and license remain with the originators.
+This is merely a translation put into an Object Oriented form.